Virtues and Practices of Self Leadership

 Written by Stephen Dynako

 To grow as a conscious business leader, I invite you to a challenge that may make you squirm.
-However, working through some discomfort has exponential benefit for your own self-awareness and personal evolution.
+However, working through some discomfort has exponential benefits for your own self-awareness, self-leadership, and personal evolution.

 The challenge is this: Identify some times in your life or career when you fell short of showing up as benevolent, compassionate, or authentic.
 Then reflect on the inner work you’ve done to grow through those moments or what work might still remain.
 I offer two examples from my experience below.